 Where did it start?

 Back in the early 90’s a process was developed to help retailers and suppliers manage the category management process, many retailers and manufacturers refined the process for speedier strategy/opportunity fulfillment, smoother execution, and more robust results.
-A ninth step was added (nowadays forgotten about) called the readiness stage i.e. is the company ready for the process, does it have the capabilities and resources needed etc. a valid question well worth asking.
+A ninth step was added (nowadays forgotten about) called the readiness stage i.e. is the company ready for the process, does it have the capabilities and resources needed (a valid question well worth asking).

-Category Management is not just about pushing buttons or running various reports, it’s about truly understanding the shoppers path to purchase and understanding how you can influence that path or at the very least understand how a shopper arrives at making the final decision, something that online retailers are beginning to make real headway in and convert many traditional bricks and mortar shoppers to online shoppers.
+Category Management is not just about pushing buttons or running various reports, it’s about truly understanding the shoppers path to purchase and understanding how you can influence that path or at the very least understand how a shopper arrives at making the final decision, something that online retailers are beginning to make real headway in and convert many traditional brick-and-mortar shoppers to online shoppers.